Law Pod UK Ep. 182: Unlawful Killing in Inquests: All Change? - Apr 2023

 Before coming to the Bar Matthew studied and taught modern history and worked as an historian on the Bloody Sunday Inquiry.

 Public InquiriesMatthew has been ranked as a Band 1 Junior in Chambers & Partners since 2013.
-He is currently instructed as Lead Junior Counsel to the Infected Blood Inquiry and the Independent Inquiry into Child Sexual Abuse.
+He has been instructed as Lead Junior Counsel to the Infected Blood Inquiry and the Independent Inquiry into Child Sexual Abuse.
 Previously, he worked on the Detainee Inquiry, the Al-Sweady Public Inquiry and the Bloody Sunday Inquiry.
+He has represented prominent Core Participants in the Covid-19 Public Inquiry and the Post Office Horizon IT Public Inquiry.
+He is assisting Angus McCullough KC in his independent review of the conduct of the Police Service of Northern Ireland arising from concerns raised in relation to surveillance of journalists and other groups.

 He is ranked as a Star Individual by Chambers & Partners and a Tier 1 junior by Legal 500.